 We’re impressed with the power of both of these table saws, since they can cut harder woods and not just lumber .
 So if you need a saw that can work through harder material, either one of them will do the job.

 But if you need a motor that can do the job faster and more efficiently, then the Dewalt DWE7491RS is your best bet.

 One of the things we like about the Hitachi C10RJ is the larger working table.
 It measures 28 ¾ x 22 inches.
 And thanks to the telescoping table extension, you get a ripping capacity of 35 inches to the right and 22 inches to the left.
 This is great for woodworkers who have larger projects, because the Hitachi C10RJ won’t have problems working with bigger wood pieces.

 Although the Dewalt DWE7491RS has a smaller working table at 26 x 22 inches, it’s still more than enough for most projects.
 This one has a smaller rip capacity as well, standing at 32 ½ inch.

 There’s a clear difference between the two in the table size aspect, with the larger space belonging to Hitachi.
 We do have to say though that the fence on the DWE7491RS appears to be more robust.
 The Dewalt is actually heavier in weight, supporting the fact.

-Again, here’s one aspect where the Hitachi C10RJ vs Dewalt DWE7491RS clash.
-The C10RJ table saw is equipped with a 10-inch 40-tooth carbide blade, while the Dewalt DWE7491RS has a 10-inch 24-tooth carbide blade.
+In my evaluation of the Hitachi C10RJ and the Dewalt DWE7491RS, I want to highlight a crucial factor: the blades.
+The Hitachi C10RJ comes with a 10-inch 40-tooth carbide blade, whereas the Dewalt DWE7491RS is fitted with a 10-inch 24-tooth carbide blade.